Zunaeed-Imran/React.js_Full_Course_in_Bangla/readme.md

 - if i need js const in function i need to take const or variable in the function `{}`
 - in `{}` we can use js builtIn function also.
 - we use javascript function like uppercase function.
+- if we use image in react we have to import image first, than use in js variable name by calling.

 ###### Done Task For Today